aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-pdf-specify-custom-stream-provider/_index.md

 ### 4. Does Aspose.HTML provide documentation for further assistance?

 Absolutely!
-You can find comprehensive documentation and resources for Aspose.HTML on their [official documentation page](https://reference.aspose.com/html/java/).
+You can find comprehensive documentation and resources for Aspose.HTML on their [documentation page](https://reference.aspose.com/html/java/).

 ### 5. What other document formats can Aspose.HTML handle?